alyhxn/3D-Path-Planning/README.md

 # 3D Path Planning Simulation

-Explore 3D path planning using A*, RRT, and RBT(New) algorithms with this interactive simulation implemented in JavaScript.
+Explore 3D path planning using A*, RRT, and RBT(New) algorithms with this interactive simulation implemented in JavaScript and Three.js.

 [Click here to access the simulation](https://alyhxn.github.io/3D-Path-Planning/)